nageswar517/git/Git2.md

 <img src="10.jpg"> <br><br> Click next.<br><br>
 <img src="11.jpg"> <br><br> Click next.<br><br>

 To verify the installation right-click on the desktop.
-In th menu you must get Git Bash Here and Git GUI here.
+In the menu you must get Git Bash Here and Git GUI here.
 If not your installation is unsuccessful and you must run the setup once again.<br> <br>

 <img src="done.jpg">